bolderflight/spaaro/README.md

          * float remaining_time_s: estimated flight time remaining, s.

 ## C++
-C++ software should be developed in */flight_code/flight/control.cc*.
+C++ software should be developed in */flight_code/flight/vms.cc*.
 [Filters](https://github.com/bolderflight/filter), [control algorithm](https://github.com/bolderflight/control) templates, and [excitations](https://github.com/bolderflight/excitation/) are available to ease the development effort.
-An init function, *ControlInit*, is provided and is run once as the system boots.
-The *ControlRun* function is run every frame.
+An init function, *VmsInit*, is provided and is run once as the system boots.
+The *VmsRun* function is run every frame.

 ## Simulink
-A Simulink control law framework is located at */simulation/control/baseline.slx*.
+A Simulink control law framework is located at */simulation/vms/baseline.slx*.
 This can be modified or copied and used as a starting point for software development.
-Note that */simulation/setup.m* should be run first, to load bus definitions, before developing Simulink control laws.
+Note that */simulation/autocode_setup.m* should be run first, to load bus definitions, before developing Simulink control laws.
+The configuration in */simulation/config.m* specifies the FMU version and aircraft / trim conditions for running the full sim.
+The autocode setup automatically calls the configuration when it is run.
+Alternatively, if the full sim is to be used, run the setup file in */simulation/setup.m*.
+We split the autocode setup from the simulation setup, since the full simulation requires additional licenses (i.e. Aerospace Toolbox) that autocoding does not.

 # Building and Uploading Software
 First, a build directory is created to store our cached compiled objects.
 Create a directory called *build* in */flight_code*.